comsee-research/compote/README.md

 ./calibrate -i images.js -c camera.js -p params.js -f observations.bin.gz -s scene.js -g true -l 7
 ```

+Configuration file examples are given for the dataset `R12-A` in the folder `examples/`.

 ### Pre-calibration

 `precalibrate` uses whites raw images taken at different aperture to calibrate the Micro-Images Array (MIA) and computes the _internal parameters_ used to initialize the camera and to detect the _Blur Aware Plenoptic (BAP)_ features.